-Servers, computers and other related equipment 3 years Office furniture and equipment 3 to 5 years Leasehold improvements Shorter of the estimated useful life of 5 years or the lease term
+Servers, computers and other related

+equipment 3 years

+Office furniture and equipment 3 to 5 years

+Leasehold improvements

+5 years or the lease term

 Property and equipment is reviewed for impairment whenever events or changes in circumstances indicate the carrying amount of an asset may not be recoverable.
 Recoverability of these assets is measured by a comparison of the carrying amounts to the future undiscounted cash flows the assets are expected to generate.
 If property and equipment are considered to be impaired, the impairment to be recognized equals the amount by which the carrying value of the asset exceeds its fair market value.